All Episodes

 I mean, they were going nuts.

-They were even turning on Trump.
+They were even turning against Trump.

 They were like, we don't care if the whole MAGA agenda goes down because we demand to know the truth about Epstein.